Collett's snake

 Collett's snake (Pseudechis colletti), also commonly known as Collett's black snake, Collett's cobra, or Down's tiger snake, is a species of venomous snake in the family Elapidae.
 The species is native to Australia.
-Although Collett's snake is not as venomous as other Australian snakes, it is capable of delivering a fatal bite, ranking nineteenth in the world's most venomous snakes.
+Collett's snake is capable of delivering a fatal bite and is considered the nineteenth most venomous snake in the world.

 Taxonomy and etymology

 Collett's snake is one of several species in the genus Pseudechis commonly known as black snakes.
 A study of mitochondrial DNA showed it to be most closely related to the blue-bellied black snake (P. guttatus), with the Papuan black snake (P. papuanus) as the next closest relative to the pair.

 Belgian-born British zoologist George Albert Boulenger described the species P. colletti in 1902, naming it in honour of Norwegian zoologist Robert Collett.
 A young snake had been collected by Collett, and Boulenger had noted its scale pattern to be distinct from the Papuan black snake.